 The Team

 Deet is the lead — command and strategy.
 He coordinates across projects, delegates tasks, manages memory, and knows where every piece is at any given time.
-If something falls through the cracks, it's his fault.

 Kat owns CI/CD.
 Continuous integration, automated testing, deployment pipelines.
 Every piece of code that ships goes through her.
-If the build breaks at 3am, Kat catches it.

 How a Typical Day Works